General

 As big brands use cloud computing, eCommerce companies also use it.
 They use it as a tool to back up essential data and enhance customer experience.
 Other examples of cloud usage in eCommerce include providing personalized shopping experiences and real-time inventory tracking with cloud-hosted databases and applications.

-As the use of the cloud is positively beneficial for eCommerce companies, the problem is that there are security risks like data breaches and ransomware that get stronger as time passes by.
+As the use of the cloud positively benefits eCommerce companies, the problem is that security risks like data breaches and ransomware get stronger as time passes.
 These security risks can cause a loss of reputation in front of customers, a cause for costly downtime, and a loss of revenue.

 Overall, if you want to prevent a data breach from happening, many services offer cloud security solutions for such issues.